HackSouth/hacksouth.github.io/_posts/2020-12-02-tracelabs.md

 ---
-title: "How to win TraceLabs CTF, or at least come close"
+title: "How to win the TraceLabs CTF, or at least come close"
 author: AngusRed
 header:
   teaser: /assets/images/Tracelabs/TraceLabs-BronzeBadge.png